u451f/wp-blocked/README.md

 # WP-Blocked

-A wordpress plugin to check for blocked URLs.
+A wordpress plugin to check for blocked URLs querying the Blocked Middleware by OpenRightGroup.
 Depends on php-lib-blocked-url (included) and php5-curl.

 # BlockedUrl